honza/honza.github.com/content/building-a-lisp-to-javascript-compiler.md

   }, args);

   return {
-    type: "ExpressionStatement",
+    type: 'ExpressionStatement',
     expression: {
-      type: "CallExpression",
+      type: 'CallExpression',
       callee: callee,
-      arguments: args
+      'arguments': args
     }
-  };
+  }

 }
 ```

 This will check if any of the arguments passed to the function are also
 function calls.
 If it's a nested function call, it's placed in the AST as a
 `CallExpression`, otherwise it's a `CallExpression` inside a
 `ExpressionStatement`.
 The PEG parser can't detect this because it's context
 free - each node only knows about itself.

 ### Implicit return {#implicit-return}

 In Lisp, the last s-expression in a function's body is implicitly returned.
 You don't need to denote this with a return statement, it's built-in.
 Again,
 we need to do some more processing.
 If we are processing a function
 declaration, we need to check its body and wrap the last expression in a
 `ReturnStatement`.

 ### If is an expression in Lisp {#if-is-an-expression-in-lisp}

 The if statement in Lisp is an expression, just like a function call or
 anything else.
 This means that the expression in any of the two branches is
 effectively returned to the caller.
 This means that we need to add an extra
 wrapper around the statement and wrap each of the branch-expressions in a
 return statement.